Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

  /     \
 4       5
 ```
-- here height of the left subtree is 3
+- here height of the left subtree is 2
-- here height of the right subtree is 3
+- here height of the right subtree is 2
 - add the root i.e `height of left subtree + height of right subtree + 1`
 - after adding the root we get\
-final height = 2 + 2 + 1 = `5`
+final sum = 2 + 2 + 1 = `5`
 - return the 5 as a diameter trough root

 **Notes:**\